christopherowers/supratidal_forests/README.md

 The connectivity model comprises the second component of the potential supratidal extent model.
 The premise behind is that __*SCLF*__ are connected to waterways and water bodies.
-Our approach creates an aquatic layer combining several datasets  (WoFs, ITEM, Mangrove, Saltmarsh, Saltflat and Streams) and computes a proximity (Euclidian) distance from this layer to the 10 m elevation.
+Our approach creates an aquatic layer combining several datasets  (WoFs, Mangrove, Saltmarsh, Saltflat, Segrass) and computes a proximity (Euclidian) distance from this layer to the 10 m elevation.

 &nbsp;